The Hilarious House of Frightenstein: Origins

 The production started with Riff Markowitz envisioning the concept and then inviting a room full of creative friends to a spaghetti and champagne 'brainstorming' dinner party in his double suite at the Windsor Arms Hotel in Toronto.

 CHCH had broadcast two other Markowitz shows: The Randy Dandy Show for children, starring Rafael Markowitz as Randy Dandy; and The Ed Allen Show, an exercise program.
 CHCH approved the production of Frightenstein to take advantage of the station's new ability to reach into the Toronto market for advertising money.

 Horror icon Vincent Price starred in introductions for the show's various segments.
 Price, who was attracted to the project because he wanted to do something for kids, filmed all of his nearly 400 segments in four days for a fee of $13,000.
 Julius Sumner Miller, an American scientist and TV personality, appeared in every episode; although he put on a "mad scientist" persona, his segments featured straightforward science lessons and experiments.

 On Canadian television stations, the show generally aired as a children's show in an after-school or weekend morning time slot.
 In the United States, however, many stations aired it in a late night slot aimed primarily at college students.
 In an interview with film critic Richard Crouse on CFRB in the 2010s, Markowitz's brother Mitch Markowitz — also an associate producer and bit-part performer on the show — acknowledged that while he and his brother always recognized the show had kid appeal because of the zany monster characters and lowbrow humour, it was always intended to also appeal to a young adult audience of alternative comedy fans.
 In some American markets, the show drew higher ratings than The Tonight Show with Johnny Carson among that demographic.

 Writers of the series included Markowitz, Paul K. Willis and Michael Boncoeur.

 Characters

 Although each episode was nominally structured around the basic narrative premise of Count Frightenstein's efforts to revive Brucie J. Monster, a Frankenstein-like monster, only some sketches (including the first sketch of each episode) directly addressed the premise itself, while most sketches depicted unrelated goings-on around the castle.
 Only the two main characters appeared in the "plot" sketches, although they could also appear in other sketches as well, while the supplementary characters generally only appeared in their own standalone sketches and were not part of the core "plot" sketches.
+This was primarily due to Van playing most featured character; Van never appeared opposite Miller or Price on screen.